 Related Post: 5 Tips to Inspire Your Team and Yourself, to Blog ➢

 Repurposing content only works with evergreen content that continues to provide value to readers after its original publish date.
-For example, that fun blog you wrote that tied into the 2016 Super Bowl is not repurposing candidate.
+For example, that fun blog you wrote that tied into the 2016 Super Bowl is not a repurposing candidate.
 Conversely, a blog that discussed the impact artificial intelligence could have on the recruiting industry is an excellent repurposing candidate.

 So, repurposing content is merely reposting an old blog as a new blog, or taking an old LinkedIn post and reposting it again?
 No, no, no!